South Caldwell High School

 South Caldwell High School (SCHS) is a public high school in Hudson, North Carolina.
-It is part of the Caldwell County Schools district.
+It is a part of the Caldwell County Schools district.

 History

 The construction of South Caldwell High School was completed on August 25, 1977.
 SCHS is located on a 100 acre site in Caldwell County, between Hudson and Granite Falls.
 Granite Falls Middle School and Hudson Middle School feed into South Caldwell.

 Academics

 The school provides an academic program ranging from courses for students having special needs, to standard courses, or honors and Advanced Placement (AP) courses.
 Student needs are enriched through a comprehensive program centering in the basic subjects of English, math, social studies and science, with tutoring provided free of charge before and after school.
 Individual assistance is provided for each student in the completion of a career pathway.

 Block scheduling is used with two nine-weeks grading periods per semester.
 Grade point average and class rank are computed using the state-weighted scale at the end of each semester.
 The cumulative average is based on four years, beginning with the ninth grade.
-Starting with the 2015–16 school year a new grading scale was put into effect with A= 100–90, B= 89–80, C= 79–70, D= 69–60, F= 59 and below.
+Starting with the 2015–2016 school year a new grading scale was put into effect with A= 100–90, B= 89–80, C= 79–70, D= 69–60, F= 59 and below.

 South Caldwell High School is approved and accredited by the North Carolina Department of Public Instruction and the Southern Association of Colleges and Schools.